FEARFUL AVOIDANT

 Like all insecure styles, Fearful-Avoidant (Disorganized) Attachment is a subconscious survival strategy, formed from very early childhood experiences (ages 1-2), when an infant cannot find a consistent way to get their emotional needs met.
 It combines the worst aspects of Anxious-Preoccupied and Dismissive-Avoidant styles, causing confusing, contradictory behavior.
 The unstable environment of family homes forces infants into an impossible, paralyzing paradox.
 The very caregivers who should be the source of comfort are simultaneously the source of perceived threat; approaching them for soothing risks fear, while avoiding them risks abandonment.
 The child cannot develop a cohesive strategy to get needs met because approaching the caregiver for soothing might trigger fear (because of anger, withdrawal or anxiety), while avoidance leaves them abandoned and unsupported.
 This unresolvable conflict of needing the parent for survival yet fearing them or their unstable environment disrupts secure attachment formation.

 Whatever the cause, in adult lives we as Fearful-Avoidants yearn desperately for love, yet are terrified of intimacy and connection.
-This internal conflict often manifests subconsciously in partner selection: we are often drawn to emotionally unavailable, distant or troubled people.
+This internal conflict often manifests subconsciously in partner selection: we are often drawn to emotionally unavailable or troubled people, as well as those who are unavailable for practical reasons, such as being geographically distant or married.
 This seemingly counterintuitive attraction actually resolves our paradox as it allows us to pursue attachment (satisfying the yearning) while the partner’s unavailability prevents true intimacy (avoiding the fear).
 Once we get into the relationship, we project our remaining terror onto partners, believing safety depends on their change.
 Familiarity to our past reinforces this, drawing us to fixer-upper partners, leading us to try fixing them, hoping this will finally make us feel safe.
 This strategy inevitably fails, leaving us drained and resentful.
 Partners feel invaded and inadequate as we "disassemble" them, nitpicking and fault finding.

 One specific consequence of our early deficits is the internalization of the "Myth of The One" (MOTO).
 Without healthy, realistic models of love and partnership observed and experienced at home, we are exceptionally vulnerable to absorbing the hyper-romanticized narratives, promoted by mass media such as movies, songs, novels and social media.
 This cultural brainwashing sells us on the fantasy of a perfect, predestined soulmate, who effortlessly ignites unrelenting passion, erases all insecurities and fulfills every unmet need.
 The absence of concrete examples of enduring, workday love (the quiet compromises, the repaired ruptures, the warmth of steady companionship) creates in us a vacuum filled by these impossible ideals.
 Consequently, we often enter relationships, subconsciously seeking this mythical ideal figure, setting partners up for inevitable failure against an impossible standard of constant euphoria and zero conflict.